 Tropical Conservation Science — TCS

-Mission StatementThe main objective of the e-journal within mongabay.com is to bring to light, via publication of short papers results of research relating to conservation of tropical forests and of other tropical ecosystems.
+Mission StatementThe main objective of Mongabay's e-journal, Tropical Conservation Science (TCS), is to bring to light research related to conservation of tropical forests and other tropical ecosystems.

-Tropical Conservation Science will publish three types of papers: Research Articles, Conservation Letters and Short Communications.
-Articles will be regular technical papers and/or synopsis/reviews of particular topics.
-Letters would be non-traditional papers and could have as a central theme something like "critical thinking," whether it is a taxonomic, conservation policy, ecological, physiological or historical article.
-Letters would aim to be a bit edgy and promote thinking by moving into the next paradigm even when traditional journals refuse to move there.
-Such approach could promote discussions, disagreements and advances in thinking.
+Tropical Conservation Science publishes four types of papers: Review Articles, Research Articles, Conservation Letters and Short Communications.
+Review and Research Articles are synopsis/reviews of particular topics and regular technical papers.
+Letters are non-traditional papers and could have as a central theme something like "critical thinking," whether it is a taxonomic, conservation policy, ecological, physiological or historical article.
+Letters should be a bit edgy and promote thinking by moving into the next paradigm even when traditional journals refuse to move there.
+Such an approach could inspire discussions, disagreements and advances in thinking.
+Short Communications are reports of preliminary studies or of technical procedures in the study of species and specific conservation issues.

 A fee of $250USD will be charged for publication of accepted papers in Tropical Conservation Science (see author guidelines for details).